Network Priority Order

 Scan for Available Networks

+Then press "Start Scan" button to scan for available Wi-Fi networks within range of the Comlada device.
 A list of detected networks appears showing network names (SSIDs) and signal strength indicators. -

 Select Your Network